sujaymundada/CPPTheory/README.md

 - Type information using dynamic\_cast\<T\> is derived at run time.

--This is thus safer than the static\_cast for polymorphism as static\_cast will allow base class objects to be pointed by derived class pointers.
+- This is thus safer than the static\_cast for polymorphism as static\_cast will allow base class objects to be pointed by derived class pointers.

 - Dynamic cast returns nullptr if the run time type check fails